aileisun/bubbleimg/readme.md

 There are a number of required packages, as listed in [setup.py](setup.py), including a few that needs to be installed manually.
 Bubbleimg runs under Python 3.

-The code is licensed under the MIT license and is provided "as is".
+The code is licensed under the MIT license and is provided "AS IS".
 Forking the code is welcome.

 ## Attribution